balubhasuran/balubhasuran.github.io/_pages/about.md

 [Java, CytoScape,Clustering]<br>

-<b>Genomic analysis of RNA-Seq and sRNA-Seq data identifies potential regulatory sRNAs and their functional roles in Staphylococcus aureus</b><br>
+<b>10.
+Genomic analysis of RNA-Seq and sRNA-Seq data identifies potential regulatory sRNAs and their functional roles in Staphylococcus aureus</b><br>
 In-silico analysis of coding and non-coding RNA-Seq data to explore their functional association in resistant S. aureus.
 A global network was generated using opposite-expression and co-expression analysis to explore potential associations.
 9 sRNAs and 10 genes were identified as potential hubs.
 The critical role of the non-coding RNA sRNA95 as a drug target was suggested.<br>
 [Publication: here]<br>
 [Availability:](https://ars.els-cdn.com/content/image/1-s2.0-S0888754318300697-mmc1.pdf)<br>
 [whole-genome sRNA-gene network of Staphylococcus aureus]<br>

-<b>Multiscale Laplacian graph kernel combined with lexico-syntactic patterns for biomedical event extraction from literature</b><br>
+<b>11.
+Multiscale Laplacian graph kernel combined with lexico-syntactic patterns for biomedical event extraction from literature</b><br>
 This work employed a hybrid approach that integrates an ensemble-learning framework by combining a Multiscale Laplacian Graph kernel and a feature-based linear kernel, using a pattern-matching engine to identify biomedical events with arguments.
 This graph-based kernel not only captures the topological relationships between the individual event nodes but also identifies the associations among the subgraphs for complex events.
 In addition, the lexico-syntactic patterns were used to automatically discover the semantic role of each word in the sentence.
 [Publication: here]<br>
 [Availability:](http://biominingbu.org/bioevent_extraction/)<br>

 [Multiscale Laplacian Graph kernel, Bio Event]<br>

-<br><b>The potential role of procyanidin as a therapeutic agent against  SARS-CoV-2: a text mining, molecular docking and molecular dynamics simulation approach</b>
+<br><b>12.
+The potential role of procyanidin as a therapeutic agent against  SARS-CoV-2: a text mining, molecular docking and molecular dynamics simulation approach</b>
 <br>This study used text mining and named entity recognition method to identify co-occurrence of the important COVID 19 genes/proteins in the interaction network based on the frequency of the interaction.
 Network analysis revealed a set of genes/proteins, highly dense genes/protein clusters and sub-networks of Angiotensin-converting enzyme 2 (ACE2), Helicase, spike (S) protein (trimeric), membrane (M) protein, envelop (E) protein, and the nucleocapsid (N) protein.
 The isolated proteins are screened against procyanidin-a flavonoid from plants using molecular docking.
 Further, molecular dynamics simulation of critical proteins such as ACE2, Mpro and spike proteins are performed to elucidate the inhibition mechanism.<br>
 [Publication: here]<br>
 [Availability:](https://www.tandfonline.com/doi/suppl/10.1080/07391102.2020.1823887?scroll=top)<br>
 [COVID 19, Text Mining, Procyanidin, Flavonoids]<br>

-<b>Molecular Mechanism of T-2 Toxin-Induced Cerebral Edema by Aquaporin-4 Blocking and Permeation</b> <br>
+<b>13.
+Molecular Mechanism of T-2 Toxin-Induced Cerebral Edema by Aquaporin-4 Blocking and Permeation</b> <br>
 The present study aimed to reveal the molecular mechanism of T-2 toxin-induced cerebral edema by aquaporin-4 (AQP4) blocking and permeation.
 AQP4 is a class of aquaporin channels that is mainly expressed in the brain, and its structural changes lead to life-threatening complications such as cardio-respiratory arrest, nephritis, and irreversible brain damage.
 We employed molecular dynamics simulation, text mining, and in vitro and in vivo analysis to study the structural and functional changes induced by the T-2 toxin on AQP4.<br>
 [Publication: here]<br>
 [Availability:](https://pubs.acs.org/doi/abs/10.1021/acs.jcim.9b00711)<br>